 Officers from SingCERT would be able to make a more impartial assessment on whether the vulnerability is critical enough to warrant a patch or if the current risks are acceptable.
 Furthermore, since they have the mandate and coming through the proper channel, it is more difficult to simply brush them off.

 In order to be taken seriously and gain an audience with the relevant agency, you will need to provide proof that you have managed to exploit the vulnerability.
 This can be as simple as a screenshot of a page which you are not supposed to be able to access.
 By sending the proof to them, you are also sending them evidence of your illegal actions.
 Your intentions might be good.
 You might not have made any unauthorised modifications or accessed any other privileged information.
 However, you have still committed a crime and that evidence may be used against you.
-If you intend to publish the vulnerability to force them to patch it, they can and will use that evidence to blackmail you into silence.
+If the system contains member of public's personal information, the ethical thing to do may be to publish the vulnerability to force them to patch it, so malicious hackers can no longer access it.
+In such a case, they can and will use that evidence to blackmail you into silence.

 SingCERT should publish an ethical hacking policy and the public will need to abide by the policy to participate in the programme.
 As of now, if you suspect a vulnerability in a particular system, you can either choose to break the law or turn a blind eye.
 It is impossible to obtain permission from an agency to confirm your suspicions.